-This gay tour kicks off in old Asia’s new hotspot, Laos, a charming country surrounded by more developed neighbours, where we’ll immerse ourselves in deep traditions like the Buddhist’s daily alms-giving.
-We’ll then fly off to the gay-welcoming capital of Cambodia Phnom Penh to experience the city’s colonial charm and learn about its turbulent past.
-Our journey ends in Siem Reap, where we’ll explore spectacular Angkor Archaeological Park over a couple of days.
+Our all-gay Laos & Cambodia tour kicks off in old Asia’s new hotspot, Luang Prabang.
+It is in this serene city where we’ll immerse ourselves in deep traditions like the Buddhist’s daily alms-giving.
+We’ll then fly to the capital of Cambodia, Phnom Penh, to experience the city’s colonial charm and learn about its turbulent past.
+Our journey ends in Siem Reap, where we’ll explore spectacular Angkor Archaeological Park by day and take in local cabarets by night.

 Sabaidi!
-Welcome to Laos.
+Welcome to Luang Prabang.
+And thank you for joining our gay Laos & Cambodia tour.
 Upon arrival at Luang Prabang airport, a private car and guide will transfer you to the hotel for check-in.
 Freshen up, then join us at 6PM for our Welcome Meeting.
 Tonight’s Kickoff Dinner is at Manda de Laos.
 Specializing in Laotian family cuisine, the food transports you into the past with traditional flavours.

-After breakfast, we explore this UNESCO World Heritage site.
+For our first full day, we’ll explore the UNESCO-listed streets of Luang Prabang.
 Our tour begins in the former Royal Palace, which now houses the National Museum.
 We’ll then walk to Wat Mai, a temple renowned for golden bas-relief, and the dazzling facade of Wat Sensoukarahm.
 Our final stop is revered temple Wat Xieng Thong.
 Built in 1560, it’s famed for its carvings and mosaics.
 Enjoy some downtime in the afternoon, perhaps by the pool, then get set to cook up a storm in a private class for dinner.
-The Tamarind School’s lakeside locale is a fine place to learn about – and taste – the flavours of Laos.
+The Tamarind School’s lakeside locale is a fine place to learn about—and taste—the flavours of Laos.

 Today we partake in the daily ‘Alms Giving’, where saffron-clad monks collect offerings from the faithful (Laos is the last Buddhist nation to practice this ritual).
 After breakfast, we’ll venture into the countryside with rice fields, rolling hills, and viewpoints en route.
 After a stop in a local ethnic village, we arrive at Kuang Si Falls, where waters cascade from pool to pool.
 From here, you can take an excursion to a nearby bear sanctuary, then we’ll stop at the magnificent Kuang Si Butterfly Park on our way back to town.
 The rest of the day is free to enjoy, and you may join us for an optional dinner.